 Hank Snow

-Clarence Eugene "Hank" Snow (May 9, 1914 – December 20, 1999) was a Canadian-American country music singer and songwriter.
-Most popular in the 1950s, his career spanned more than 50 years.
-He recorded 140 albums and charted more than 85 singles on the Billboard country charts from 1950 until 1980.
-His number-one hits include the self-penned songs "I'm Moving On", "The Golden Rocket", and "The Rhumba Boogie"; and famous versions of "I Don't Hurt Anymore", "Let Me Go, Lover!", "I've Been Everywhere", "Hello Love", as well as other top 10 hits.
+Clarence Eugene "Hank" Snow (May 9, 1914 – December 20, 1999) was a Canadian country music guitarist, singer, and songwriter.
+He recorded 140 albums and charted more than 85 singles on the Billboard country charts between 1950 and 1980.
+Snow had success on country music record charts with his songs including: "I'm Moving On", "The Golden Rocket", "The Rhumba Boogie", "I Don't Hurt Anymore", "Let Me Go, Lover!", "I've Been Everywhere", and "Hello Love".

-Snow won a number of music awards and is a member of the Country Music Hall of Fame, the Canadian Country Music Hall of Fame and the Canadian Music Hall of Fame.
-The Hank Snow Museum in Liverpool, Nova Scotia celebrates his life and work.
+Snow received various music awards and is a member of the Country Music Hall of Fame, the Canadian Country Music Hall of Fame, and the Canadian Music Hall of Fame.
+The Hank Snow Home Town Museum in Liverpool, Nova Scotia, is dedicated to his life and work.

 Date Range of DAHR Recordings: 1944 - 1951